timothyveldhuizen/frontend-exercises/git/README.md

 But for now you can do `git push` to push your commits from your local repo to the remote one.
 This because you only have one remote and one branch.

+You can also do `git remote -v` to list your existing remotes.

 More info: https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes

 ## Git fetch and pull